---

 - "We might need the environment outside business hours."

-The third one is the most common, and it is wrong.
-The engineering time to set up scheduling is hours, not weeks, especially with a managed tool.
-The "we might need it" objection is easily handled by giving engineers a button to start the environment on demand.
+The third one comes up most, and it is the one that does not survive contact with reality.
+Setting up scheduling is a job of hours, not weeks, especially with a managed tool.
+And the "we might need it" worry disappears the moment you give engineers a button to spin the environment back up on demand.

 ## What to Do This Week

-You do not need to schedule everything.
-Even partial scheduling on your most expensive resources captures most of the savings.
-A 30-minute exercise:
+You do not have to schedule everything.
+Hit your most expensive resources and you capture most of the savings anyway.
+Give it 30 minutes:

 1. Open AWS Cost Explorer.